collectiveaccess/CollectiveAccessManual/providence/user/editing/batch.md

 hand corner of the screen.
 Click to open and you\'ll find controls for batch deleting the entire set.

-## Batch updating access and status values for representations
+## Batch Updating Access and Status Values for Representations

 As of CollectiveAccess version 1.7, a specialized interface bundle is available that enables setting of access and status values for related